Frequently asked questions

-Face coverings are required when clients visit a funeral home in England, Wales and Scotland and are mandatory in Northern Ireland unless the business is able to reduce the risk of transmission through an appointment system.
+Face coverings are mandatory if clients visit a funeral home in England, Wales and Scotland.
+They are also mandatory in Northern Ireland, unless the business is able to reduce the risk of transmission through an appointment system.

 Face coverings are required during all indoor funeral services (including places of worship, burial ground chapels and crematoria) in England and Scotland.
 In Northern Ireland and Wales face coverings are recommended but not mandatory.